o-minimal GAGA and a conjecture of Griffiths: Algebraicity and quasi-projectivity of period maps

 \end{defn}

-As above, every local system on $Y^\an$ is definable by o-minimal cell decomposition.
-If $\Gamma$ is torsion-free the triple $(V_\Z,\mathcal{F}^\bullet,Q)$ exists universally on $\Gamma\backslash\Omega$ (although of course it is \emph{not} in general a variation as it does not satisfy Griffiths transversality).
+As above, every local system on $Y^\an$ is definable by definable triangulation, see Remark \ref{simply}.
+By the following lemma, if $\Gamma$ is torsion-free the triple $(V_\Z,F^\bullet,Q)$ exists universally on $\Gamma\backslash\Omega$ as a definable analytic variety, although of course it is \emph{not} in general a variation as it does not satisfy Griffiths transversality.